zaryanz/zaryanz.github.io/_posts/2023-06-30-understanding-usememo-hook.md

 }
 ```

-So at first glace, there seems to be a lot going on, but let me break it down for you.
+So at first glance, there seems to be a lot going on, but let me break it down for you.

 We start with two simple React states, one _count_ state, that can be updated with a button click, and a _text_ state that is bound to the input field. _slowFunction_ is a function that is emulated to be slow and _valueFromSlowFunction_ is the variable that we would store this expensive function's computed value in.